Buffalo Bills vs. Tennessee Titans NFL Week 6 Odds, Plays and Insights for October 18, 2021

 Over/under insights

-- Buffalo and its opponents have gone over the current 54-point total in three of six games this season.
+- Buffalo has combined with its opponents to put up more than 54 points in three of six games this season.

 - Tennessee's games have gone over 54 points in two opportunities this season.